caseykennedy/mmip/manual-installation.md

 For subsequent deployments, simply push changes to your Git repository.
 Vercel will automatically rebuild and redeploy your app.

 > [!TIP]
 > You can also use the Vercel CLI for deployment.
-Install it globally with `npm i -g vercel`, then run `vercel` in your nextjs-app directory and follow the prompts.
+Install it globally with `npm i -g vercel`, then run `vercel` in your frontend directory and follow the prompts.
 > [!NOTE]
 > You may need to disable or configure "Protection Bypass for Automation" in your Vercel settings to get Presentation to work in your Sanity Studio.